zdravkov/kendo-docs/getting-started/framework/fx/overview.md

 ## Getting Started

 Kendo UI Effect instances are created through the `kendo.fx` jQuery selector wrapper.
-A single wrapper can produce multiple effects.
+A single wrapper can be used to create multiple effects.

     <div id="foo">
         I will be animated